-In the 2000s spousal maintenance was less common.
+In the 21st century spousal maintenance was less common.
 The process of applying for it was expensive, the results uncertain.
 Maintenance orders were sometimes ignored, requiring further legal action.

 Deserted wives with children gained conditional access to a widow’s benefit with the passing of the Pensions Amendment Act 1936.
 From 1954 a minority of deserted women could get a widow’s benefit after divorce.
 Other deserted, separated or divorced women could apply for an emergency benefit, with eligibility assessed on a case-by-case basis.
 If a woman was the 'guilty' party in a marriage's breakdown, support would be refused.
 From 1973 deserted, separated or divorced women became entitled to the domestic purposes benefit.